plomlompom/mtgtool/README.md

     $ ./mtgtool.py -t Seelenfeuer
     'Seelenfeuer' is the German name for: Soul Burn 'Seelenfeuer' is the German name for: Soul's Fire

+### card data formatting

+The card data output format in the examples above is not fixed.
+A template string can be provided with the `-f` option.
+The string may enclose certain keywords in `%` symbols, to be replaced with the respective card data.
+Example:

+    $ ./mtgtool.py -c 'Thermo-Alchemist' -f 'Card name: %name% (%mana_cost%)'
+    Card name: Thermo-Alchemist ({1}{R})

+Some card data is iterable (cards may have more than one name, color, etc.;
+certain card texts consist of multiple lines).
+Here, the formatting can be further refined with a format name appended to data key after a `|` separator.
+The available formats are `comma` (separate items by `, `) and `indent` (each item its own line, indented with two whitespaces):

+    $ ./mtgtool.py -c 'Thermo-Alchemist' -f '%subtypes|comma%'
+    Human, Shaman

+If no format is selected for such items, the default is separation by comma.

+    $ ./mtgtool.py -c 'Thermo-Alchemist' -f '%subtypes|indent%'
+      Human
+      Shaman

+The following card data keys are legal and accept such a formatting suffix:

+    names
+    color
+    color_identity
+    supertypes
+    types
+    subtypes
+    sets
+    rulings
+    legalities
+    foreign_names

+The following card data keys are legal, but accept no formatting suffix:

+    name
+    layout
+    mana_cost
+    converted_mana_cost
+    current_type
+    printed_type
+    power
+    toughness
+    max_hand_size_mod
+    start_life_total_mod
+    flavor
+    oracle_text
+    printed_text
+    rarity

+To put a literal `%` into a template string, escape it with another `%`:

+    $ ./mtgtool.py -c 'Thermo-Alchemist' -f '%%%name%%%'
+    %Thermo-Alchemist%

 ## deck browser